Consensus Layer

 Possible attacks:

-Grinding Attack: Attacking randomness in validator selection.
+Grinding Attack: This targets the randomness in validator selection.

-Consensus security is ongoing challenge.
+Consensus security is an ongoing challenge.

 Career Opportunities